galaxyproject/galaxy-charts/docs/content/xml-datasources.md

 outline: deep
 ---

-# Data Sources
+## Data Sources

-A data source section is required in the Visualization XML in order to let Galaxy know which datatypes are compatible with your visualization.
+The Data Sources section is required in the Visualization XML to inform Galaxy of the compatible data types for your visualization.

 ```xml
 <data_sources>